whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 * Initial release with core features.

 == Upgrade Notice ==

+= 1.1.7 =
+Auto-detection of WordPress language to select the appropriate Whatsiplus API endpoint automatically.

 = 1.1.6 =
 Added: New shortcode [order_note] introduced.
 Now you can use [order_note] (in addition to [order_latest_cust_note]) in customer and admin message templates to display the latest order note.